typsy-dev/documentation/ApiV2.md

 - token_type : The token type you have been granted (will always be bearer)
 - expires_in : The time to live (TTL) of the token
 - scope : Additional scopes granted to your token (will always be offline_access)
-- refresh_token : An additional token which can be used to generate further bearer tokens without using the client id and client secret
+- refresh_token : An additional token which can be used to generate further bearer tokens with the same claims and scope

 Example response of a successful request
 ```